Learning Forward Networks

 Professional learning has never been more important as schools and districts design and implement, in real time, new models for learning during and after this pandemic.
 As schools face new and changing conditions, educators are responsible for ensuring that student learning continues as they themselves adapt to online, remote or hybrid learning.
-Now is the time to capture lessons learned from the emergency shift to inform the improvement of professional learning utilizing virtual and digital-mediated educational models.
-Invest in your educators now to maximize success in the coming school year.
+Members of this network capture lessons learned from the emergency shift to inform the improvement of professional learning utilizing virtual and digital-mediated educational models.

-Join a network of district teams, led by Learning Forward, to address your current challenges related to the design, implementation, and measurement of professional learning in virtual and digital models.
+District teams, led by Learning Forward, addressed current challenges related to the design, implementation, and measurement of professional learning in virtual and digital models.

 The Redesign PD Community (RPDC) is a readiness-tested network of school district teams that uses continuous improvement processes and tools to discover practical and scalable solutions to complex professional learning challenges.

 Issues being addressed include improving the coherence and relevance of professional learning systemwide, increasing the use of measurement and impact evidence in managing professional learning, increasing the effectiveness of teams responsible for implementing professional learning, personalization of learning, and resource reallocation.